janluke/cloup/docs/pages/option-groups.rst

 The @option_group decorator
 ---------------------------
 The recommended way of defining option groups is through the :func:`~cloup.option_group` decorator.
-This decorators is overloaded with two signatures that only differ by how you provide the optional ``help`` argument::
+This decorator is overloaded with two signatures that only differ by how you provide the optional ``help`` argument::

     # help as keyword argument